 The U.S. Census Bureau’s recent announcement that Republican “red” states netted six extra Congressional seats was well-needed positive news for a party awash in a steady wave of negative headlines.
 There was losing the White House and Senate in November, the deadly Jan.
 6 D.C. riots, emboldened white nationalism in its ranks, canceling Liz Cheney, and the seemingly quixotic effort to negatively spin President Biden’s largely popular agenda.

 But despite this good census news, Republicans are far from guaranteed these seats will alter control of Congress after the 2022 midterms.
 That’s because re-apportioning House seats involves simple math.
-Determining which party benefits requires complex calculus that can get murky real quick.
+Determining which party benefits after Congressional maps are redrawn requires complex calculus that can get murky real quick.

-This is because many other demographic and map dynamics determines which state party ultimately adds an extra Congressional seat or two to their caucus.
+This is because many other demographic and legal dynamics determine which state party ultimately adds an extra Congressional seat or two to their caucus.
 Consider after the 2010 census, five red states gained eight seats: one each in South Carolina, Georgia, Arizona and Utah, and four in Texas.
-But after redistricting half of these extra new seats went to Democrats netting no change in Congress from those states for Republicans.
+The reflex is to say red states will convert those seats into gains for their side.
+But after 2011 redistricting half of these extra new seats went to Democrats netting no change in Congress from those states for Republicans.

 Heavily Red Montana

-Only in a heavily Republican state can GOP officials feel confident that will net an extra Republican representative.
+Only in a heavily Republican state can GOP officials feel confident to gain an extra Republican representative.
 A rare example of this will be Montana, which will go from one at-large seat to two seats.
 A Republican stronghold, Montana delivered Trump a 20-point victory in 2016 and a 16-point margin in 2020.
 Also in the 2020 Senate race, Republican Steve Daines beat the rare, popular Democratic governor Steve Bullock by 11 points.

 Montana does have an independent Districting and Apportionment Commission that will redraw lines after receiving full, detailed census data by Aug.
 16. This reduces the chance of a partisan gerrymander; however, a review of county-level data shows, even if one wanted to, it would be extremely hard to gerrymander a safe Democratic district in Montana.